Click on this hyperlink to see what Pentargon does over time:- ... BLOG

-That would fit with a theory that she may have been bought unfinished and the first owner took time in finishing the cabin and only registered it when ready to sail.
+That would fit with a theory that she may have been bought unfinished (as a sailaway hull!) and the first owner took time in fitting the cabin and only registered it when ready to sail.

 12thJan2012 cheque gone in for clearing.
 Next week maybe I get a dotted line to sign on.
 The survey clearly showed up that Pentargon had bottom work misdone more than once in past years culminating in the totally botched 2002 job.

 I got some numbers and engineering know-how regarding proper re-plating.
-It's accurate marine engineering but I have previous.
+It's accurate marine engineering but I have previous in this department.

-I want the bottom replated in 6mm all over, because that will give her 25 years of life.
+I wanted the bottom re-plated in 6mm all over, to give her 25 years extra life.

 That weight would take Pentargon down 2", lowering her CofG AND her centre of buoyancy

-AND make her more steerable and less giddy.
+AND that might make her more steerable and less giddy.